This is a guest post from my friend Beth Wilson.

 But my heart knew it was time.

-Every recovering person’s path to sobriety is just a little different because our paths of destruction are each a bit different.
-If we’re lucky, we get to arrive at a point of hopeless despair because that is the point in which we can say without any further reservation, “I can’t.
+Every recovering person’s path to sobriety is unique because our paths to destruction are each a bit different.
+If we’re lucky, we get to arrive at a point of hopeless despair because that is the point at which we can say without any further reservation, “I can’t.
 He can.
 I think I’ll let Him.”

 I believe that without God’s intervention in my life–through my surrogate mother and her son’s story 20 years ago–there is a good chance I wouldn’t have survived to experience the fabulous life I live today.

 Why?
-Because each of those things had to happen just as they did so that I can experience the miracle of recovery.
+Because each of those things had to happen just as they did, so that I could experience the miracle of recovery.

 Please know that recovery takes much more than desire.
-If you know someone actively addicted, please educate yourself about the disease of addiction along with the hope of recovery.
+If you know someone who is actively addicted, please educate yourself about the disease of addiction, along with the hope of recovery.
 A great place to start is www.drugfree.org.
 Who knows?
 You could plant a seed that one day helps someone like me begin a life that is incredible beyond our wildest imaginations.

 Miracles happen every day.
 Mine did.
 Many more await their opportunity.